Plumsail/helpdesk-docs/Online/How To/How to onboard remote Microsoft Teams employees using SharePoint HelpDesk.rst

 |OneDrive|

-Use HelpDesk MS PowerAutomate connector for the onboarding process
+Use HelpDesk MS Power Automate connector for the onboarding process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Plumsail HelpDesk has its own connector to work wit Power Automate.
 To use it, you need to only to navigate to the **Power Automate & API** tab on the **Settings** page
 and create a new API key.
 Please give it a name and choose **Edit** permissions level.
 Copy the key: